Black witches - True Blood

 Creeper

-The Black God’s Drums by P Djèlí Clark
+The Black God’s Drums by P Djèlí Clark, 2018

-We’ve seen so far that a lot of Black witchiness that makes it to our TV screens started from books.
+We’ve seen so far that a lot of Black witches that makes it to our TV screens started from books.
 Luckily, in the world of literature there are more abundant and richer stories of Black witches.
-P Djèlí Clark gives us Creeper, a thirteen-year-old Black girl who lives in the neutral city of New Orleans in an alternate reality where the American Civil War resulted in the break-up of the Union.
+In the 115-page The Black God’s Drums, P Djèlí Clark introduces us to Creeper.
+She’s a thirteen-year-old Black girl who lives in the neutral city of New Orleans in an alternate reality where the American Civil War resulted in the break-up of the Union.

-Creeper is living life with Orisha goddess Oya inside her, and she longs to leave New Orleans behind to see the world.
+Living life with Orisha goddess Oya inside her, Creeper longs to leave New Orleans behind to see the world.
 The story is told from her perspective as she navigates through this weird world with street smarts and undue confidence.
-Her inner life is rich and fascinating; and we see that she is as powerful only so much as she allows Oya to make use of and guide her.
-We are taken on an adventure as she finds herself in the position of being the key to the city’s destruction or its salvation.
+Her inner life is rich and fascinating.
+However, her power depends on how much she allows Oya to make use of and guide her.
+We’re taken on an adventure as she finds herself in the position of being the key to the city’s destruction or its salvation.

 “I Put A Spell On You”